CigarsSmoker/Clone/Ruleset-recipes.md

 For example, if a user imports the above recipe into the default ruleset (the one in effect when you first install uMatrix), the rule `[current scope] player.vimeo.com script allow` won't be imported, because the rule `[current scope] player.vimeo.com * allow` will already have caused the `[current scope] player.vimeo.com script` cell to be allowed, and similarly the rule `[current scope] vimeocdn.com script allow` won't be be needed.

-Recipe contributors must never specify globally-scoped rules in their recipes, unless such behavior is _explicitly_ stated by the recipe name.
+Recipe contributors must never specify globally-scoped rules in their recipes, unless such behavior is made _very clear_  by the recipe name.
 For example, the following recipe could be crafted to whitelist some popular CDN:

     Globally whitelist jsDelivr CDN
         * cdn.jsdelivr.net